 - Gloves: Pairs of thin light gloves

-- Beanies or Warm Hats: Columbia Fleece Hats
+- Beanies or Warm Hats: Warm Hats

-- Scarfs: I use this PrAna scarf as a light neck protection when it is too warm for the fleece neck warmer, and over my head when it is scorching for additional sun protection.
+- Scarfs: I use this scarf as light neck protection when it is too warm for the fleece neck warmer, and over my head when it is scorching for additional sun protection.
 I even wet it with water for extra dampness when it’s scorching hot.
 This is one of the rare cotton items I take during backpacking, but it serves the purpose of keeping cool, so its property of staying wet is precisely what I am looking for.

 - Gaiters: Not just for a rainy day or snowshoeing, Outdoor Research gaiters are also good protection when hiking through a muddy rainforest and as a leg cover when horseback riding.
 Amazon | REI